GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 ‘Resolved’”) on the ITS.

-Actions on the ITS and conditions for the action to take place are configured through the rule bases in `etc/its/actions.config` (for global rules to be picked up by all configured ITS plugins) and `etc/its/actions-@PLUGIN@.config` (for rules to be picked up only by @PLUGIN@) in the site directory.
-A rule base is a git config file, and may contain an arbitrary number of rules.
+Actions on the ITS and conditions for the action to take place are configured through rule bases.
+A rule base is a git config file and may contain an arbitrary number of rules.
 Each rule can have an arbitrary number of conditions and actions.
 A rule fires all associated actions, once all of its conditions are met.

-A simple `etc/its/actions.config` (or `etc/its/actions-@PLUGIN@.config`) may look like
+A simple rule bases file may look like

 ```
 [rule "rule1"]